pijng/balansir/README.md

 # 💢 Balansir

-Simple layer 7 load balancer with flexible configuration
+Layer 7 load balancer with simple configuration

 **Heavily WIP.
 Do not use it in production in any case.**